20 Best Foods for Gut Health

 There's good reason that apple cider vinegar is considered a wellness jack-of-all trades.
 "It helps your body create HCL (hydrochloric acid), which is a beneficial belly acid that helps digest fats, carbohydrates, and protein," says dietitian and founder of NAO Nutrition, Nikki Ostrower.
 "This aids in weight loss and it also helps to relieve acid reflux and irritable bowel syndrome because of all the beneficial probiotics and amino acids."

-Kombucha gained notoriety when Whole Foods pulled it from its shelves due to its naturally occurring alcohol content, but don’t dismiss it!
-Not only is kombucha the most natural way to get a buzz, it’s probiotic-packed—meaning it’s good for your gut—since it’s made from the fermentation of sugar in tea by bacteria yeasts.
-And if you are looking to improve your diet and shed a little bit of weight, our advice is to take it slow so you actually keep it off.
-Here are 50 Ways to Lose 10 Pounds—Fast, but not too fast!
+Kombucha gained notoriety when Whole Foods pulled it from its shelves due to its naturally occurring alcohol content, but don't dismiss it!
+Not only is kombucha the most natural way to get a buzz, but it's also probiotic-packed—meaning it's good for your gut—since it's made from the fermentation of sugar in tea by bacteria yeasts.

 Dairy or Lactose-Free Yogurt

-“Sauerkraut is a naturally fermented food that has the microorganisms Lactobacillus bacteria, which crowds out bad bacteria in the gut and allows the beneficial gut flora to flourish,” explains Ostrower.
-“This helps to lower irritable bowel syndrome symptoms like gas, bloating, and indigestion.
-Also the sour taste in fermented foods are organic acids that help probiotics to really work their magic.”
-Speaking of keeping a healthy gut, read up on 40 Habits That Make You Sick and Fat for more salt and sugar duos that you should steer clear of to avoid weight gain!
+"Sauerkraut is a naturally fermented food that has the microorganisms Lactobacillus bacteria, which crowds out bad bacteria in the gut and allows the beneficial gut flora to flourish," explains Ostrower.
+"This helps to lower irritable bowel syndrome symptoms like gas, bloating, and indigestion.
+Also, the sour taste in fermented foods are organic acids that help probiotics to really work their magic."
+Talk about keeping a healthy gut!

 Mangos have been shown to help keep the good bacteria in your gut alive; we like ours blended into a Zero Belly Smoothie.
-According to a recent study by Oklahoma State University, incorporating a mango a day into your diet could improve your gut health, while helping reduce body fat and controlling blood sugar.
+According to a recent study published in The Journal of Nutrition, incorporating a mango a day into your diet could improve your gut health, while helping reduce body fat and controlling blood sugar.
 Better yet because the fruit has such a fantastic nutritional profile according to lead researcher, Edralin Lucas, mangos contain many nutrients and other bioactive compounds that can provide various health benefits aside from what was investigated.